nestorjgc/To-Do-List/README.md

 ## Introduction

-A full stack JavaScript application for teachers who want to manage course records.
+A front end JavaScript application for users who want to manage things to do.

 ## Technologies Used
-- React.js
-- Webpack 4
-- Bootstrap 4
+- Bootstrap
-- PHP
+- JavaScript
 - HTML5
 - CSS3
-- AWS EC2

 ## Live Demo: https://sgt.khoacao.com/

 ## Features
-- Teachers can view a list of recorded grades.
-- Teachers can view the average grade.
-- Teachers can add a grade to the table.
-- Teachers can delete a grade from the table.
-- Teachers can update a grade from the table.

 ## Preview